These archive pages are provided in order to make it easier for you to find items

 Earlier today, the FAA issued a notice that

-temporary guidance for recreational fliers.
-AMA is already working with the
+provides temporary guidance for recreational fliers.
+AMA is already working

-FAA to make accommodations for our members, and we wanted to let you know what to
+with the FAA to make accommodations for our members, and we wanted to let you know

-expect.
+what to expect.
 First, we’ll share a bit of background.
-Throughout the past few years, thousands
+Throughout the past few

-of new recreational drone users and more than 400,000 new commercial drone operators
+years, thousands of new recreational drone users and more than 400,000 new commercial

-have entered the airspace.
-Late last year, Congress passed and President Donald
+drone operators have entered the airspace.
+Late last year, Congress passed and President

-Trump signed into law the FAA Reauthorization Act of 2018.
-This law gives the FAA
+Donald Trump signed into law the FAA Reauthorization Act of 2018.
+This law gives

-more authority to address the surge of new users and changing airspace.
-Part of
+the FAA more authority to address the surge of new users and changing airspace.

-the law includes Section 349, which outlines eight statutory requirements for the
+Part of the law includes Section 349, which outlines eight statutory requirements

-recreational operation of all unmanned aircraft, including all drone and model aircraft
+for the recreational operation of all unmanned aircraft, including all drone and

 Jean Shepherd's Model Airplane Radio Broadcast

-by his book entitled "In God We Trust: All Others Pay Cash," was widely known in
+spawned by his book entitled "In God We Trust: All Others Pay Cash," was widely

-the 1950s through 70s for his ad hoc story telling on AM radio stations like WOR
+known in the 1950s through 70s for his ad hoc story telling on AM radio stations

-in NY City.
-Shep was an avid amateur radio enthusiast his entire life, and told
+like WOR in NY City.
+Shep was an avid amateur radio enthusiast his entire life,

-anecdotes about it often while on the air.
-He was also an airplane modeler in his
+and told anecdotes about it often while on the air.
+He was also an airplane modeler

-by Shep recounts the time he and his friend Schwartz (a real guy and one of The
+broadcast by Shep recounts the time he and his friend Schwartz (a real guy and

-Christmas Story" characters), as teenagers, pooled their paper route money to buy
+one of The Christmas Story" characters), as teenagers, pooled their paper route

-and build Flying Quaker R/C airplane from plans, with a Brown engine and home-built
+money to buy and build Flying Quaker R/C airplane from plans, with a Brown engine

-radio gear (they were both Hams with electronics skills).
-It was nearly a year-long
+and home-built radio gear (they were both Hams with electronics skills).
+It was

 "Alphabet's subsidiary Wing announced this